stashed/docs/docs/guides/hooks/overview/index.md

 - `OnSuccess`: The hook will be executed after the backup/restore process only if the backup/restore has succeeded.
 - `OnFailure`: The hook will be executed after the backup/restore process only if the backup/restore has failed.
 - `OnFinalRetryFailure`: The hook will be executed after the backup process only if the backup has failed with no more retry attempts left.

+In case of backup job, if the postBackup hook container doesn't run for any reason, the postBackup hook is executed by the Stash operator instead of the backup job (if targeted application is not `AppBinding`).
+For `AppBinding`, hook is executed in the targeted application pod.

 If the `postBackup` or `postRestore` hook fails, the respective BackupSession or RestoreSession will be marked as `Failed`.